 Interpretation: The standards in AFM 3 describe a variety of activities related to the organization’s role within the community, including: outreach and education, participation in community-wide advocacy efforts, and advocacy on behalf of service recipients who need help navigating the system.
-Given the broad range of activities outlined in AFM 3, activities conducted by the organization are the responsibility of the owner, CEO, stakeholder advisory group, management, direct service personnel, and/or other personnel, as appropriate to the activity and their role.
+Given the broad range of activities outlined in AFM 3, activities conducted by the organization are the responsibility of the owner, CEO, advisory group, management, direct service personnel, and/or other personnel, as appropriate to the activity and their role.